prayag17/JellySkin/README.md

 <div align="center">
-<h1>Jellyfin CustomCSS</h1>
+<h1>JellySkin</h1>
 <h4>Warning: This css is only for Jellyfin 10.6.X. </h4>

 <br>
-This is Jellyfin custom-css.
+This is JellySkin.
 Netflix Sans are used as the default fonts but if it is not applied in every area then please make a new issue.

 To use just copy this :
 ```css